- 1

 | Grafana Integration | Very easy — many ready-made dashboards available | Possible but more complex to set up |

-Total Cost of Ownership (TCO) — The Real Decision Factor
+Total Cost of Ownership (TCO) — The Real Decision Point

-For executives making decisions, the 5-year Total Cost of Ownership is the most important number:
+For executives making decisions, the 5-year Total Cost of Ownership is the most important figure:

 |---|---|---|

-TCO Summary: For a 2-processor server (16 cores) over 5 years, Oracle Enterprise Edition can cost 10–50 times more than PostgreSQL depending on the options required.
+TCO Summary: For a 2-processor (16-core) server used for 5 years — Oracle Enterprise Edition may cost a total of 10–50 times more than PostgreSQL, depending on the options required.
 This is the primary reason many organizations are migrating to PostgreSQL.

 When to Choose PostgreSQL / When You Still Need Oracle

-- You want to significantly reduce license costs
+- You need to significantly reduce licensing costs

-- You want all features at one price — Partitioning, Replication, RLS, JSON are all free
+- You want all features at one price — Partitioning, Replication, RLS, JSON all free

-- You need flexibility — works with any cloud, containers, Kubernetes
+- You need flexibility — works with any cloud provider, containers, Kubernetes

-- Your workload is medium to large OLTP that doesn't require RAC
+- Your workload is mid-to-large OLTP that does not require RAC

-- Your DBA team has Linux/Open Source skills and is ready to learn
+- Your DBA team has Linux/Open Source skills and is willing to learn

 - You want to avoid vendor lock-in